uoelel/uoelel.github.io/content/analysis.md

 </div>

 <div class="alert alert-danger">
   <strong>Disclaimer.</strong> This is <strong>not intended to be an exhaustive list</strong>, but rather a compendium of approaches and techniques that are currently gaining momentum across linguistic research.
 For specialised approaches, we recommend to consult methods books written with specific audiences in mind.
-Note that the methods presentend here are general enough that they can be applied to a diverse range of data types.
+Note that the methods presented here are general enough that they can be applied to a diverse range of data types.
 </div>

 There are several resources you can use to teach yourself quantitative data analysis skills, depending on your level.
-Don't forget to also check [Measure](measure/) and the [Research Skills](research-skills/) page, for more general research-related skills.
+Don't forget to also check [Measures](measures/) and the [Skills](skills/) page, for more general research-related skills.

 ## Beginners